Darin Erstad

-Darin Charles Erstad (/ˈdærən ˈɜrstæt/; born June 4, 1974) is an American former professional baseball player and the former head coach of the University of Nebraska Cornhuskers baseball team.
+Darin Charles Erstad (/ˈdærən ˈɜrstæt/; born June 4, 1974) is an American former professional baseball player and former head coach of the Nebraska Cornhuskers.
 Erstad spent most of his playing career with the Los Angeles Angels of Anaheim franchise (1996–2006) before signing with the Chicago White Sox in 2007.
 Erstad batted and threw left-handed.
 He was a two-time MLB All-Star and a three-time Gold Glove Award winner.
 He was the first overall pick in the 1995 Major League Baseball draft.

 Early life

 High school

 Erstad graduated in 1992 from Jamestown High School in Jamestown, North Dakota.
 He was a placekicker and punter on the school football team, logging a school-record 50-yard field goal.
 Erstad also played hockey (36 goals and 24 assists in 26 games) and participated in track and field (winning state titles in 110 and 300-meter hurdles).

 Erstad played American Legion baseball (Jamestown had no high school baseball team) and hit .492 with 18 home runs and 86 RBI for Jamestown in 1992.
-He was also 10-2 with a 2.18 ERA as a pitcher, and was named AP North Dakota Athlete of the Year in 1992.
+He was also 10–2 with a 2.18 ERA as a pitcher, and was named AP North Dakota Athlete of the Year in 1992.

 College

 Erstad attended the University of Nebraska–Lincoln, playing baseball there for three years and held the school record for career hits with 261.
 In his final year there, Erstad hit .410 with 19 home runs and 79 RBIs, earning First-Team All-American status and was a finalist for the 1995 Golden Spikes Award.

 Darin started his junior campaign on a tear and never stopped hitting.
 He was at his best against the conference's top team, Oklahoma.
 In five games with the first-place Sooners, he batted .429 and blasted three home runs.
 Oklahoma lefty Mark Redman—with whom Darin would share conference Player of the Year honors—was among his biggest victims.
-The Huskers finished 35-23, and Darin led the Big Eight with a .410 average.
+The Huskers finished 35–23, and Darin led the Big Eight with a .410 average.
 He was the only batter in the conference to surpass 100 hits, and also led all players with seven triples.
 Named a First Team All-American by Collegiate Baseball, Darin set career highs with 19 homers and 76 RBIs.

 In 1993 and 1994, Erstad played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League (CCBL).
 He was named league MVP in 1994 and in 2001 was inducted into the CCBL Hall of Fame.

 Erstad was also the starting punter on the Cornhuskers football team and was part of their 1994 National Championship squad, averaging 42.6 yards per punt, the 14th best mark in the country that year.